 Standing on the hill above the ancient nursery, Wendy Sloboda squints into the afternoon sun, her mane of blonde dreadlocks resembling an elaborate tribal headdress.
-Her short, muscular frame is adorned with tattoos: a naked woman surrounded by roses; a huge dragonfly; a dog.
-An illustration of the parrot-beaked Wendiceratops pinhornensis she discovered and is named after her is inked on her right forearm.
-There are others I can’t quite make out.
+Her short, muscular frame is adorned with tattoos and her lips are pierced.
+One of many tattoos, an illustration of the parrot-beaked Wendiceratops pinhornensis she discovered and is named after her is inked on her right forearm.

 Wendy is more Mad Max than the nerd with a fondness for fossils I’d expected.
-A living legend, known the world over for her sixth sense.
+She’s a living legend in dinosaur circles, known the world over for her sixth sense.
 A celebrated dinosaur hunter.
 And a real badass.

 We’re in Devil’s Coulee, a 670-acre rocky, desert landscape in southern Alberta, in a region known as the Canadian Badlands.
 It’s hot.
 Really hot.
 The sun is directly overhead—not even shadows offer relief—and the heat radiating from the surrounding sandstone is stifling.

 Unlike Wendy, and feeling far from a badass, I am wearing a wide-brimmed hat, long khaki hiking pants, a T-shirt and a lightweight cream safari jacket I hope will reflect the sun and keep me cool.
 (No such luck.)
 I look like a bag lady, but my dermatologist would be proud.

 A patchwork of stone, dried grass and cracked mud covers the terrain, reminiscent of the dreaded grayscale that plagued Ser Jorah Mormont in Game of Thrones.
 It’s here that in 1987, barely out of high school, Wendy Sloboda’s life changed forever.